Engineering Notes by Oriental Motor

 Electromagnetic brake motors

 Electromagnetic brake motors combine either a three-phase induction motor or a single-phase reversible motor with a built-in power-off-activated electromagnetic brake.
-Compared to reversible motors, these motors offer an overrun of just 2~3 revolutions (before gearing) and can be used up to 50x a minute.
+Compared to reversible motors, these motors offer an overrun of just 2~3 revolutions (before gearing) and can be used up to 50 times a minute.
 These motors are designed to hold their rated load during a vertical operation, or just to lock the motor in place when power is removed.

 The brake mechanism inside an electromagnetic brake motor is more advanced than the reversible motor.
 Instead of a brake shoe and a coil spring that constantly applies pressure, the electromagnetic brake is engaged and disengaged by an electromagnet and spring mechanism.